 1. Altered Brain Connectivity

 - Hypo- and Hyperconnectivity: Individuals with ASD exhibit both hypo- and hyperconnectivity in different brain networks.
-Hypoconnectivity, or reduced connectivity, often affects long-range connections between different brain regions, disrupting sensory and cognitive information integration.
-Hyperconnectivity, or increased connectivity, occurs in local, short-range connections, leading to repetitive behaviors and focused interests.
+Hypoconnectivity, or reduced connectivity, often affects long-range connections between brain regions.
+As a result, it disrupts the integration of sensory and cognitive information.
+On the other hand, hyperconnectivity, or increased connectivity, typically occurs in local, short-range connections.
+This, in turn, leads to repetitive behaviors and focused interests.

 2. Impaired Mirror Neuron System